Engineering Student Resume Examples

 - Candidates can include a variety of information under different headings.

-- Easily to fill the resume space for a student who does not possess a strong experience section.
+- Easily fill the resume space for a student who does not possess a strong experience section.

-Here’re some of the additional sections you can include on your resume:
+Here are some of the additional sections you can include on your resume:

 - Computer skills & certifications